-These are the Education and Examination Regulations 2024-2025 for IEMA: the International Executive post-Master of Auditing, offered by the Schools of Business and Economics (SBE) of Maastricht University and Vrije Universiteit Amsterdam, as required by Article 7.13 of the Dutch Higher Education and Research Act (WHW).
+These are the Education and Examination Regulations 2025-2026 for IEMA: the International Executive post-Master of Auditing, offered by the Schools of Business and Economics (SBE) of Maastricht University and Vrije Universiteit Amsterdam, as required by Article 7.13 of the Dutch Higher Education and Research Act (WHW).

-The Education and Examination Regulations 2024-2025 meet the standards laid down in sections 2 and 3 of the aforesaid Article, as well as other standards required by law and the accreditation requirements of the accrediting bodies of IEMA, Maastricht University and Vrije Universiteit Amsterdam.
+The Education and Examination Regulations 2025-2026 meet the standards laid down in paragraphs 2 and 3 of the aforesaid Article, as well as other standards required by law and the accreditation requirements of the accrediting bodies of IEMA, Maastricht University and Vrije Universiteit Amsterdam.

-These regulations have been approved and adopted for the academic year 2024-2025 by the IEMA Board of Deans and the Board of the School of Business and Economics of Maastricht University, after consultation with the Board of Examiners of IEMA, advice from the IEMA Programme Committee and after consent from or in consultation with the SBE Council of Maastricht University.
-The Education and Examination Regulations are published on MySBE Intranet and on the IEMA website.
+These regulations have been approved and adopted for the academic year 2025-2026 by the IEMA Board of Deans and the Board of the School of Business and Economics of Maastricht University, after consultation with the Board of Examiners of IEMA, advice from the IEMA Programme Committee and after consent from or in consultation with the SBE Council of Maastricht University.
+The Education and Examination Regulations are published on SBE Student Intranet and on the IEMA website.